dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 </Image>
 ```

-The event handler for the `Tapped` event can determine which button triggered the gesture:
+The event handler for the <xref:Microsoft.Maui.Controls.TapGestureRecognizer.Tapped> event can determine which button triggered the gesture:

 ```csharp
 void OnTapGestureRecognizerTapped(object sender, TappedEventArgs args)